BlogMark Your Calendars: A List of Lesser-Known Holidays

 To combat the potential long-term effects of this dilemma, Len Apcar, former New York Times editor and current media-literacy chair at LSU, offers six tips to help gauge the authenticity of news stories:

 - Who says?
 Identify the original source.
-If the story isn’t coming from a reputable news sites, odds are it’s neither reputable nor news.
+If the story isn’t coming from a reputable news site, odds are it’s neither reputable nor news.

 - How do they know?
 Real news comes from real experts – who cite real sources to support their statements.